aswanthnarayan/Brocamp/Week 1/HTML.md

 </html>
 ```

-## HTML Elements
+# HTML Elements
 HTML elements are the building blocks of HTML documents.
 They consist of a start tag, content, and an end tag.
-Here's a comprehensive list of HTML elements:

 ## Basic HTML Elements